Back to blog

 • your laptop already struggles with other local models

-31B is not the right place to start.
-It is the model you move to after you already know your machine, runtime, and workflow can handle Gemma 4 well.
+31B is not the center of normal local Gemma 4 usage.
+It is the model you move to after you already know your machine, runtime, and workflow can handle Gemma 4 comfortably.

 The best decision rule